Interconnection between density-regulation and stability in competitive ecological network: Discussion

-This study introduces the density-dependent nonlinear growth in community-level dynamics by considering r and K-selection strategies in species growth profiles.
-We begin our analysis by finding the theoretical condition for stability involving the ratio of r and K-selected species and the complexity of the ecological network for an ensemble of the competitive community.
-We find that stability increases as the relative proportion of the r-selection increases.
-The proportion of r-selection in the systems affects stability through eigenvalue push back effect and Jacobian averaging effect \citep{gravel2016stability}.
-We perform numerical simulations to justify our results, and according to our results, competitive webs with more r-selected species are more stable in the sense that the coexistence probability is relatively higher than the systems containing less r-selected species.
-Note that, Per-capita growth rate plays a major role in this case.
-As the per-capita maximum growth rate of K-selected species is very low compared to r-selected species, small environmental fluctuation may lead to the extinction of K-selected species, which eventually decreases the stability of the whole community.
-On the contrary, r-selected species have higher reproduction ability compared to that of the K-selected species.
-So they can survive in harsh environments and can also handle environmental fluctuations with the help of their high reproductive success \citep{chaplin1994books, kozlowski2012fire}.
-Also, K-selected species have the higher inter-specific competitive ability.
-So in a system with more K-selected species, any species is expected to have more competitive pressure than a system with more r-selected species.
-As a result, stability decreases \citep{borchert1950climate, wiens1992ecology}.
-It is one of the main reasons why the stability of a competitive community increases with the proportion of r-selected species.
+The present study introduces nonlinear growth in community-level dynamics by considering nonlinear intraspecific density regulation in species growth profiles.
+We initiate our analysis by deriving the theoretical conditions for stability, which involve the ratio of species exhibiting weak and strong self-regulation during initial growth phases, as well as the ecological network's complexity across a competitive community ensemble.
+We find that stability increases as the relative proportion of species that strongly self-regulate at low population density increases compared to at high population density (see Fig. \ref{fig:my_label 1}).
+The proportion of such species in the systems affects stability through the eigenvalue pushback effect and Jacobian averaging effect \citep{gravel2016stability}.
+We perform numerical simulations to justify our results by assuming that every species coexists at the equilibrium.
+According to our results, competitive webs with strong density-regulated species are more stable because the coexistence probability is relatively higher than the systems containing fewer species(see Fig. \ref{fig:my_label3}).
+Region of stability also increases in the case of $\theta<1$ compared to $\theta=1$ (see Fig. \ref{fig:my_label5}).
+Moreover, the findings indicate that communities with a higher proportion of strongly density-regulated species exhibit greater resilience (Fig. \ref{fig:my_label3}(c, d)).
+Conversely, in scenarios where species' equilibrium abundances are not presumed, and extinctions may occur over time, persistence follows a similar pattern.
+Specifically, persistence, which is considered a trivial measure of stability \citep{landi2018complexity}, increases with the presence of strongly density-regulated species (Fig. \ref{fig:dynamic}).
+In instances of correlated intrinsic growth and density-regulation parameters, communities featuring strong density-regulated species demonstrate comparable resilience to those with weak density-regulation despite significant variations in persistent community sizes.
+Given the highly reproductive nature of such strong density-regulated species \citep{clark2010theta, saether2002demographic, saether2008forms, fowler1988population}, they can swiftly recover from moderate abundance reductions due to their high reproductive ability, returning to equilibrium abundances faster than other species \citep{krebs2009behavioural}.